 “We strive to identify young researchers with the vision and drive to achieve the breakthroughs that are needed today in science and technology,” said Philip Welkhoff, senior interviewer and member of the board of directors at the Hertz Foundation, as well as the malaria program director at the Bill & Melinda Gates Foundation.
 “As a society, we benefit tremendously from empowering them with the freedom to leap into the unknown and explore the possibilities.”

 The 2020 class joins a community of fellows whose transformative research and daring innovation impact our lives every day.
 Hertz Fellows are developing a drug therapy to restore hearing, data-driven methods to detect cyber threats, technology to genetically eradicate invasive plant species, and immunotherapy to support universal organ transplants.
-They’ve uncovered contraband nuclear weapons, created hack-proof drones for the military, and proven the Big Bang theory of the origin of the universe.
+They’ve created hack-proof drones for the military and proven the Big Bang theory of the origin of the universe.

 Many Hertz Fellows are currently focusing their work on addressing the COVID-19 pandemic.
 Anna Bershteyn is co-principal investigator in a clinical trial to determine if the antimalarial drug hydroxychloroquine can prevent COVID-19 from developing in people who’ve been recently exposed to the virus.
 In work published in Nature, Cheri Ackerman and Cameron Myhrvold collaborated on the development of diagnostic technology that can simultaneously test 1,000 samples for 160 different viruses.